bbqkees/Nefit-Buderus-EMS-bus-Arduino-Domoticz/Documentation/README.md

 <br>

 The 2 'N/A' components on the left are 2 poly fuses.
 Include them or not, your choice.
 A tripping value of about 300mA or so seems like a good value.<br>
-The 4 parallel resistors in the transmitter part can be replaced by a single 1W ~250 Ohm resistor.
-Keep the final resistor value between 210 and 250 Ohm, as this is important for a stable TX.
+The 4 parallel resistors in the transmitter part can be replaced by a single 1W ~250 Ohm resistor.<br>
+The EMS slaves use the current domain to send data to the bus master.
+For a stable TX, you need to keep the final resistor value between 210 and 250 Ohm.<br>
+If you also power the microcontroller from the bus itself, you need to lower the resistor value a bit.
+This will be a bit of trail and error.<br>

 There are more components that are not that strict, I used f.i. a LM339 instead of the LM393 on my breadboard.
 In the schematic there are two BAT54S diodes but you can just use BAT46 for all.
 You can likely even pull off using 1N4148 everywhere.

 Furthermore the 4,7mH inductors are pretty huge, likely 4,7uH is the correct value (I used the latter value in my final designs).<br> Probably someone got the multiplier wrong when decoding the value.

-One improvement to the circuit would be using optocouplers on the right side where you interface them with your logic.
+One improvement to the circuit could be using optocouplers on the right side where you interface them with your logic.
 Without those in theory a voltage burst on the bus could destroy your Arduino or vice versa.

 The line 'U_REF' is an internal voltage for the comparators, just connect every 'U_REF' line together and you are done.